Monday, November 19, 2012

 Can It: Stewed Tomatoes

-Today we embarked on a new journey: canning!
-Well, technically we've made jam before but today we're canning this gorgeous crop of tomatoes we plucked from our garden today into stewed tomatoes.
+Today I embarked on a new journey: canning!
+Well, technically I've made jam before but today we're canning this gorgeous crop of tomatoes I plucked from the garden today into stewed tomatoes.
 We have 3 different types of heirlooms, 2 kinds of cherry, Roma and some other kind of German heritage tomato whose name escapes me right now.
-Seriously, there's probably a good 8 pounds of tomatoes on our kitchen table right now.
+Seriously, there's probably a good 8 pounds of tomatoes on the kitchen table right now.
 I'm surprised the heirloom plants didn't fall over, each one is so heavy!

 I'm so excited!

-While the jars, lids and rings were happily sanitizing away in the dishwasher, we prepped and cleaned both sides of the sink (filling one side with cold water and leaving the other side empty), the pressure canner and the utensils.
-We kept the jars, lids and rings in the dishwasher until we're ready to use them so they stay nice and hot.
+While the jars, lids and rings were happily sanitizing away in the dishwasher, I prepped and cleaned both sides of the sink (filling one side with cold water and leaving the other side empty), the pressure canner and the utensils.
+I kept the jars, lids and rings in the dishwasher until I was ready to use them so they stay nice and hot.

 Once you've done this for all tomatoes, rough chop the toms, adding them AND the excess juices from chopping into a pot on the stove.